Woopsyyy/AFKBot/README.md

 ## Repository Branches 🌿

-This repository has two main branches:
+This repository has three main branches:

 - **`main`** - The stable, production-ready branch with all tested features
 - **`jaypee-update`** - The development branch for new features and updates
+- **`shared-branch`** - The collaborative branch for two-person development

 ## Table of Contents
 - [Prerequisites](#prerequisites)